-In contrast, energy and entropy are extensive quantities.
+In contrast, energy and entropy are extensive quantities, to an excellent approximation, for macroscopic systems.
 Each sub-parcel has half as much energy and half as much entropy as the original large parcel.

 The terms intensive and extensive are a shorthand way of expressing simple scaling properties.
 Any extensive property scales like the first power of any other extensive property, so if you know any extensive property you can recognize all the others by their scaling behavior.
 Meanwhile, an intensive property scales like the zeroth power of any extensive property.

 (This can be seen to be related to the previous point, if we consider two bodies that are simply parts of a larger body.)

 Here is a collection of observed phenomena that tend to support equation 9.1.

 |rate = A e−Ea / kT (11.1)|